sample design and community establishments

 Sorry if my question appears confused.
 I'm simply trying to find out exactly what is included in a 'residential' address so I can match US to appropriate census records which includes residents of nursing homes, student halls, prisons etc. I suspect it refers only to private households but just want to confirm.

-Updated by Olena Kaminska over 5 years ago
+Updated by Olena Kaminska almost 7 years ago

 Thank you for your question.
 Indeed, wave 1 sample excludes people living in communal accommodations.
 The examples of communal accommodations include among others student halls, nursing homes, army residence, prisons etc. Hotels and guest houses are usually coded under businesses - these are excluded from the sample as well.